 Munro Leys are heavily involved in all of Fiji’s major business sectors, including tourism, mining, and other primary industries, services, finance, manufacturing, media and information technology, utilities and infrastructure.

 Munro Leys has long experience in administrative and public law.
-Jon Apted (Fiji) and Nicholas Barnes (Grenada) have held senior public service positions.
+Jon Apted (Fiji) and Nicholas Barnes (Fiji/Grenada) have held senior public service positions.
 Both Jon and Nick have experience in legislative drafting.
 We advise clients on licensing, regulatory, statutory interpretation and implementation issues; we litigate client disputes at all levels of the Fiji courts.
-The new Fiji Constitution appears to restrict legal challenges to a wide range of Government and regulatory agency decisions.
+The Fiji Constitution appears to restrict legal challenges to a wide range of Government and regulatory agency decisions.
 This is new ground, which will need testing through the courts.

 Fiji is an island state.
 It has a small and relatively well-regulated shipping sector, critical for moving domestic passengers and goods and for outer islands tourism.
-The maritime transport sector is regulated by the Ships Registration Decree 2013 and the Maritime Transport Decree 2013 with effect from 1 January 2015.
+The maritime transport sector is regulated by the Ships Registration Act 2013 and the Maritime Transport Act 2013 with effect from 1 January 2015.
 Offshore participation in the Fiji shipping industry remains restricted.
 We advise owners, charterers and insurers in Fiji and offshore on charters, taxation, licensing, vessel sales and related areas.
-We assist clients in vessel arrests, cargo and passenger claims.
+We assist clients in vessel arrests (insurance), cargo and passenger claims.
 Additionally, non-resident international shipping tax is payable on each voyage, see tax rates below.

 Alternative Dispute Resolution

 Fiji has been slow to take up ADR, with only a limited number of experienced commercial mediators and arbitrators.
 Many of them are Munro Leys lawyers.
-Nicholas Barnes has led private sector law firm efforts to promote ADR through the fledgling Pacific Centre for Dispute Assessment and Resolution (PACDAR), which is now involved in mediator training.
 The Fiji Mediation Centre was officially launched in October 2015 and has an affiliation with the Singapore International Mediation Centre and Singapore International Arbitration Centre.